Skip to main content

 Modes of Teaching, Learning and Assessment and how these contribute to the learning outcomes of the module

-• Summatively assessed group presentations at the end of each of Terms 1 and 2 allow undergraduates to study a topic in significant depth and develop oral presentation skills and group work skills.
+• Summatively assessed group presentations will take place at the end of each of Terms 1 and 2 to allow students to study a topic in significant depth, followed by the preparation of a written executive summary for each group presentation.

 Teaching Methods and Learning Hours